 The Riviera Maya stretches from Cancun, through Playa del Carmen, and down to Tulum.
-This are is full of fun, adventure, and things to do in Riviera Maya for families.
+This area is full of fun, adventure, and things to do in Riviera Maya for families.

 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.

 If you’re looking for the best excursions in Riviera Maya for families, I’ve got you covered.
 While many things seem fun for adults, there are plenty of kid-friendly things to do.
 Whether you are staying in Cancun, Playa del Carmen, Tulum, or anywhere in-between, there are plenty of options.

 From snorkeling in lagoons to seeing ancient history, you’ll have an amazing and unique family vacation.
 Here are the top 10 things to do with kids in the Riviera Maya.